mel-project/melodeon-guide/src/concepts/basic-expressions.md

-# Basic Expressions

-## Melodeon is expression-based
+## Melodeon Expressions

-Melodeon is an _expression-based_ language, which means emphasis is put on "expressions" with that evaluate to a value, rather than "statements" that produce side-effects.
+Melodeon is an _expression based_ language, which means emphasis is put on "expressions" that evaluate to a value, rather than "statements" that produce side-effects.
 Thus, almost every syntax form in the language is an expression.

 In this document, we go through the most commonly used expressions and their associated syntax.

-## Literals
+### Literals

 The simplest expressions are **literals**: representations of individual values rather than calculations.
 In Melodeon, there are the following kinds of literals: